-You might know that social media is important in attracting new residents, but it’s also critical in building customer loyalty.
-While each platform’s effectiveness for your property will heavily depend on your buyer persona’s interests, there are several tips you can incorporate into your strategy now to get the most out of your marketing efforts.
+You might know that social media is important in attracting new customers, but it’s also critical in building brand loyalty.
+While each platform’s effectiveness for your business will heavily depend on your buyer persona’s interests, there are several tips you can incorporate into your strategy now to get the most out of your marketing efforts.

 1. Create a Content Calendar

 While it can be difficult to draft a content calendar for the first time, it proves immensely beneficial for your social media strategy in the long term.
 Content calendars not only keep your publishing schedule organized, but they prevent you from missing any important dates.